PrairieLearn/PrairieLearn/docs/workspaces/index.md

     ]
 ```

 By default, `contents` is expected to be a string in UTF-8 format.
 To provide binary content, the value must be encoded using base64 or hex, as shown in the example above.
 In this case, the `encoding` property must also be provided.
+If `questionFile` is provided, `contents` is not expected.
+If neither `questionFile` nor `contents` are provided, an empty file is created.

 ## Running locally (on Docker)